aksharpatel47/me/src/pages/blogs/2017-10-14-handling-errors-async-await/index.md

 ### Solution

-The solution is to catch the error at the promise level
+The solution is to catch the error at the promise level:

 ```javascript
 async function getData() {